linearregression/ecs-playground/README.md

  - ECS allows external schedulers and the driver is open source.
 So you can use something like Mesos with ECS; [https://github.com/awslabs/ecs-mesos-scheduler-driver](https://github.com/awslabs/ecs-mesos-scheduler-driver)

  - Autoscale is a perfect use-case for this type of workloads and so build the EC2 instances using an Autoscale policy.

+ - AWS recommends using their EC2 AMIs for the EC2 instances.
+If you want more control over this or want run CoreOS or similar, then you need to bake ECS agents into those AMIs.
+The ECS agent is open source and so you can easily do that.

 ## ECS Step by Step